-We have a delicious post about Exploring Mexican South Philly/Italian Market, but even if you are only in the area for the Geno’s/Pat’s cheese steak challenge (note: there are WAY better options, but it’s still the classic) there are some old school Italian places left in the area that are well worth checking out.
+We have a delicious post about Exploring Mexican South Philly/Italian Market, but even if you are only in the area for the Geno’s/Pat’s cheese steak challenge (note: there are WAY better options, but it’s still the classic.
+FYI: for a step up, Lorenzo’s often makes the “best” lists) there are some old school Italian places left in the area that are well worth checking out.

 Shopping: In addition to the produce stands lining the sidewalks and butcher shops, these are Philadelphia institutions:

 Di Bruno’s: We usually visit the Chestnut Street outpost in Center City, but this is the original (c.
 1939) and it’s beautiful inside.
 It’s small, but stuffed with fresh cheese, salami, baked goods, etc. – the perfect place to put together a picnic or fancy appetizer platter.
 Plus, the staff are super friendly.
 Put yourself in their hands.
 Tell them what you like and let them give you recommendations (and free samples).
 Although pricey, you are more than welcome to purchase small quantities.
 Each of their stores carries slightly different products.
 930 S. 9th

 Fante’s: Need a pizzelle baker, pasta maker, espresso machine, or any other type of cooking gadget?
 Fante’s has been operating in the Italian Market since 1906.
 Even if you are not purchasing, it’s a fun place to look around (and grab a copy of their pizzelle recipe) and have what is probably the best coffee deal in the city… a $1 espresso from their tiny coffee bar.
 Other drinks are available, including a delicious cappuccino granita (summer only).
 Definitely get a home-made biscotti to go with your coffee.
 They have terrific customer service and were great helping us pick out an espresso machine.1006 S. 9th